Pathwidth, trees, and random embeddings: Introduction

 \begin{theorem}[\cite{LLR95, GNRS99}] For every graph $G$, $c_1(G) = \mathsf{gap}(G)$. \end{theorem}

-In particular, combined with the techniques of \cite{LR99, LLR95}, this implies that there exists a $c_1(G)$-approximation for the general Sparsest Cut problem on a graph $G$.
+In the general Sparsest Cut problem (also known as Sparsest Cut with general demands), given $G$, $\mathrm{cap}$, and $\mathrm{dem}$, we want to find a cut in $G$ of minimum sparsity.
+Combined with the techniques of \cite{LR99, LLR95}, Theorem \ref{thm:gap} implies that there exists a $c_1(G)$-approximation for the general Sparsest Cut problem on a graph $G$.
 Motivated by this connection, Gupta, Newman, Rabinovich, and Sinclair sought to {\em characterize} the graph families $\mathcal F$ such that $c_1(\mathcal F) < \infty$, and they posed the following conjecture.
+We will say that a family of graphs $\mathcal F$ {\em forbids some minor} if there exists a graph $G$ that is not a minor of any graph in $\mathcal F$.

 \begin{conjecture}[\cite{GNRS99}] For every family of finite graphs $\mathcal F$, one has $c_1(\mathcal F) < \infty$ if and only if $\mathcal F$ forbids some minor. \end{conjecture}